Ivo-Balbaert/The_Way_to_Mojo/book/3_Starting_to_program.md

 >Note: In a def function as well as in the REPL, you can declare untyped variables just by assigning them a value, and without using `var` (but you can also use var inside defs).

 All variables in Mojo are *mutable*: their value can be changed.
-If you want to define constant values, use *alias* (see § 4.4).

 ### 3.8.2 Late initialization
 Variables can also get a value some time after they have been declared (so-called late initialization):